Why you should care

 That’s epitomized by Saltiel, a competitive mathlete, and her teammates Jamile Rebouças, Juliana Carvalho and Mariana Groff.
 In April, the women will become Brazil’s first team to compete at the annual female math Olympics, the European Girls’ Mathematical Olympiad (EGMO), in Switzerland.
 Brazil was invited to participate in the event, which was founded to increase women’s participation in math; later this year, Brazil will compete in the world’s biggest coed math Olympiad on its home turf with a team that may include some of these girls.
 Here, in the nation of 200 million, these women are converging conversations about gender and poor preparedness in the STEM (Science, Technology, Engineering and Math) fields.
 Between 2012 and 2015, Brazil’s score fell 14 points in math and 4 points in science in the OECD’s Programme for International Student Assessment.

-But some corners of Brazil’s math system are thriving, like the Olympics program, which reaches outposts like the rural northern hometown of 14-year-old Rebouças.
-A cheery girl sporting red spectacles, Rebouças is known for hunting the internet for good math jokes.
+But some corners of Brazil’s math system are thriving, like the Olympics program, which reaches rural outposts, including the northern hometown of 14-year-old Rebouças.
+A cheery girl sporting red spectacles, Rebouças is known for hunting the Internet for good math jokes.
 Wisecracking Carvalho, 17, signed up from Brazil’s southeast, as did Saltiel and 15-year-old Groff, who’s often spotted at extracurricular events in her military-school uniform.
 The women have repeatedly beaten tens of thousands of men in recent years to medal in Brazil’s math Olympic finals; at a January competition, they won travel to Switzerland sponsored by one of Brazil’s premier mathematical institutions, the National Institute for Pure and Applied Mathematics (IMPA).

 On International Women’s Day, Brazil’s president, Michel Temer, praised women for their skills calculating prices at the supermarket.